pnewstein/napari-3d-counter/README.md

 [nsbatwm](https://github.com/haesleinhuepf/napari-segment-blobs-and-things-with-membranes))
 and using Reconstruct Selected to create a new image layer of those labels which have been counted as a particular cell type.

-### Ingress Points
-This plugin takes a points layer and adds the points to the selected cell_type layer.
-This can be useful if you want to manually count cells after cell identification.

-### Split on Shapes
-This plugin can be used to subset a cell type into several groups based on their x-y location.
-Simply draw a shape that surrounds your cells (perhaps in a segment) and run this plugin to get a list of cells of each type in each shape.

 ## Contributing